JobID: 11003

 Meet monthly with the other district Literacy Coaches and the other district level Content Specialists including but not limited to the English Language Arts Content Specialist.

-Master’s Degree in Curriculum and Instruction with an emphasis in Academic Intervention or related field preferred.
+QUALIFICATIONS: Master’s Degree in Curriculum and Instruction with an emphasis in Academic Intervention or related field preferred.

 Arizona Secondary Teaching Certificate.